zaiisao/Documentation/en/Interactive Broadcast/call_statistics_web.md

 ```

 - Use the [`Client.getTransportStats`](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/web/interfaces/agorartc.client.html#gettransportstats) method to get the statistics of the network connection, including:
-  - `RTT`: RTT (Round-trip time) between the Agora Web SDK and the access node of the Agora SD-RTN, in ms.
+  - `RTT`: RTT (Round-trip time) (ms) between the Agora Web SDK and the access node of the Agora SD-RTN.

 ```javascript
 client.getTransportStats((stats) => {